SRID778/gh-actions-course/README.md

 # gh-actions-course
-Repository containing examples, notes on GitHub
+Repository containing examples, notes on GitHub.
+This message is edited